-With 400+ peer-reviewed publications, HeartFlow is committed to ongoing clinical research as we work to transform the diagnosis and management of coronary artery disease worldwide.
+With 500+ peer-reviewed publications, HeartFlow is committed to ongoing clinical research as we work to transform the diagnosis and management of coronary artery disease worldwide.
+Among many benefits, The HeartFlow Analysis is considered to be a "dominant strategy" compared to stress testing as it is "both less costly and more effective."1

-The HeartFlow Analysis combines anatomic and physiologic information in a single non-invasive cardiac test that provides clinicians with higher diagnostic performance and accuracy than other non-invasive tests.1
+The HeartFlow Analysis combines anatomic and physiologic information in a single non-invasive cardiac test that provides clinicians with higher diagnostic performance and accuracy than other non-invasive tests.2

 P-values reflect comparison to the HeartFlow FFRCT Analysis